nehru-website/nehru-navbar-react/README.md

+# React implementation of Navbar

+The repository consists of necessary components, images, and some data files to display navbar in web.

+## `npm install react-burger-menu`

+The above code was executed in the terminal to design the Sidebar of the navigation menu.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).